The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Hardness of the Line Cover Numbers

 Now we turn to 3D.
-Let $G$ be a graph and let $G'$ be the augmented graph as above.
-We show that $\rho^1_3(G') = \rho^1_2(G')$, which yields that deciding $\rho^1_3(G')$ is also NP-hard.
-Clearly, $\rho^1_3(G') \leq \rho^1_2(G')$.
-Conversely, assume that $G'$ can be drawn on $k$ lines in 3-space.
-Since $G'$ has $\binom{k}{2}$ vertices of degree~4, each of them must be a crossing point of two lines.
-It follows that each of the $k$ lines crosses all the others.
+Let $G$ be a planar graph (that passed all our initial rejection tests) and let $G'$ be the corresponding graph augmented as above.
+We show that~$\rho^1_3(G')\le k$ if and only if~$\rho^1_2(G') \le k$, which yields that deciding~$\rho^1_3(G')$ is also $\erclass$-hard.
+For the first direction, if~$G'$ cannot be drawn on~$k$ lines in 3-space, then clearly it neither can in 2-space.
+For the second direction, assume that~$G'$ can be drawn on~$k$ or fewer lines in 3-space.
+Since $G'$ has $\binom{k}{2}$ vertices of degree~$4$, each of them must be a crossing point of two lines.
+It follows that we have exactly~$k$ lines and that each of the $k$ lines crosses all the others.
 Fix any two of the lines and consider the plane that they determine.
-Then all $k$ lines must lie in this plane, which shows that $\rho^1_2(G') \leq \rho^1_3(G')$. \end{proof}
+Then all $k$ lines must lie in this plane, which shows that also~$\rho^1_2(G') \leq k$. \end{proof}

-It remains to notice that the decision problems under consideration lie in the complexity class \erclass.
+It remains to notice that the decision problems under consideration lie in the complexity class~\erclass.
 To this end, we transform the inequalities $\rho^l_d(G)\le k$ into first-order existential expressions about the reals.
+More precisely, we call a first-order formula \emph{existential} if it is written in prenex normal form, that is, as a prefix of quantifiers applied to a quantifier-free part, and the prefix consists only of existential quantifiers.
 Though this transformation is direct and elementary, we give some details in the proof of the following lemma, as they are relevant also to the proof of Theorem~\ref{thm:fpt-main^2} in Section~\ref{s:fpt}.